Korgalzhyn State Nature Reserve

 Located at the crossroads of two migration routes, the wetlands act as a giant motorway junction service station for birds (Lake Tengiz alone has the capacity to feed 15 million birds).

-The area, most of which is protected as a 'Zapovednik' (national nature reserve), is home to the world's most northerly population of pink flamingos, one of over 300 species of bird, which includes one of the largest wildfowl population in Asia.
+The area, most of which is protected as a 'Zapovednik' (national nature reserve), is home to the world's most northerly population of pink flamingos, one of over 300 species of birds, which includes one of the largest wildfowl population in Asia.
 Other notable residents include pelicans, cranes and a variety of birds of prey.

-Here is the most beautiful feather-grass steppe.
-The territory of preserve is the connection of two large lakes Tengiz and Korgalzhin.
+Here exists the most beautiful feather-grass steppe.
+The territory of the preserve is the connection of two large lakes, Tengiz and Korgalzhin.
 The word "tengiz" in its translation means "sea".
-The total area of water land is 159000 hectares which is larger of Zheneva Lake area in twice, and its water mineralization exceeds the oceans salt in 5-6 times.
-The preserve's flora counts about 350 kinds of plants 90% of which are grass plants.
-The fauna counts about 82 kinds of birds 33 of which are included in the "Red Book", they are black lark, great bustard, crane, gyrfalcon and steppe windhover.
-Here is the northern nesting of the pink flamingo.
+The total area of wetlands is 159,000 hectares, which is twice as large as Lake Geneva in area, and its water mineralization exceeds the oceans' saltiness by 5-6 times.
+The preserve's flora counts about 350 kinds of plants, 90% of which are grasses.
+The fauna includes some 82 types of birds, 33 of which are included in the "Red Book"; they are the black lark, great bustard, crane, gyrfalcon and steppe wind hover.
+This is the northern nesting habitat of the pink flamingo.West-Altai Nature Reserve.
+Kazakhstan nature

-On its territory there are no large trees, this is domain of low grass and bush typical for the steppe area.
-The Kurgaljinski lakes are rich in fish, including food species.
-They are golden and argentine crucians, ides, pikes, tenches, perches, roaches.
-Lake Tengiz (which stands for a 'sea' in Kazakh) is the largest in the reserve.
+On its territory there are no large trees, as this is the domain of low grasses and bushes typical for the steppe area.
+The Kurgaljinski lakes are rich in fish, including edible species.
+They are golden and argentine crucian, ide, pike, tench, perch, and roach.
+Lake Tengiz (which stands for 'sea' in Kazakh) is the largest in the reserve.

 Visiting the Area

-The area's low profile, and restrictions accompanying the Zapovednik status, mean that tourism is relatively new and small-scale.
+The area's low profile, and restrictions accompanying the Zapovednik status, means that tourism is relatively new and small-scale.
 Nonetheless, the area is familiar with receiving birdwatchers from around the world and its low profile has helped it avoid the environmental damage seen in other more popular natural areas.

 The small town of Korgalzhyn, just outside of the Zapovednik, provides a good starting point and base for visits to the area.